MSCantrell/RedRumRunner/prompt_plan.md

    - Purchasing at ports
    - Commissioning builds (time-based)

 Update our existing movement and rendering systems to handle multiple ships.
 The fleet should behave as a cohesive unit when moving together.
+Use appropriate data structures like Python lists or dictionaries to manage the fleet collection.
 ```

-#### Prompt 15: Crew and Officers System
+### Prompt 15: Crew and Officers System

 ```
 Implement the crew and officers management system: